Shopify/shopify-theme-inspector/README.md

 4. Click the `↻` **Load Profile Button** to collect profiling data and view the Liquid profiling flamegraph.
 Click [here](http://www.brendangregg.com/FlameGraphs/cpuflamegraphs.html#Description) for more contexts on flamegraphs and how to read them.

 ## FAQ
+### Can I profile any Shopify store I want?
+No, you can only profile stores that are linked to your Shopify account.
+If you can't log into the store admin with you Shopify account, you won't be able to request profiling data.

 ### I'm not seeing the Shopify tab in Chrome DevTools
 The Shopify Theme Inspector tab will only show up when viewing a page on a Shopify Online Store.